maritimeconnectivity/maritimeconnectivity.net/docs/source/MCPType.rst

 Organization
 ^^^^^^^^^^^^
-In MCP an organization is an entity of an MCP Instance Provider, such as an institution, company or an association, that has a collective goal and is linked to an external environment.
-Examples, include international organizations such as IMO, IALA, IHO.
-National authorities such as US Coastguard, Swedish Maritime Administration.
-Local authorities such as VTS-Oeresund, Port of Rotterdam, Hong Kong SAR.
-Or commercial companies such as Transas or Maris.
+In MCP an organization is an entity of an MCP Instance Provider, such as an institution, a company, an international organization, a national or local authority, that has a collective goal and is linked to an external environment.

 In order to be able to use the functions of MCP in any way, an organization needs to be signed up to MCP.
 In the context of the EfficienSea 2.0 and STM projects, this is currently done be sending an email with various information about the organization to a MCP test bed administrator.